AvnetDev/rfsoc-board-docs/docs/source/compliance.rst

 Regulatory Compliance Information
 ===================================

-The `Avnet Wideband mmWave Radio Development Platform for RFSoC Gen-3 <https://www.avnet.com/rfsoc-mmw>`_ can radiate radio frequency energy and has not been tested for CE, FCC, or IC compliance.
+The `Tria Wideband mmWave Radio Development Platform for RFSoC Gen-3 <https://www.avnet.com/rfsoc-mmw>`_ can radiate radio frequency energy and has not been tested for CE, FCC, or IC compliance.
 The intended use is for demonstration, engineering development, or evaluation purposes.

 FCC WARNING
 -----------